Solution launched in

 Creating a B2B network tailored to family businesses

 Dupplo, powered by Spryker, is Mercado Mayco’s answer to B2B supply for tienditas.
 Most tienditas are equipped with a smartphone.
 Dupplo is an online store that allows tiendita owners to stock and supply their stores without having to drive themselves.
-The app is designed simply with all key features at hand, and store owners have the opportunity to opt for cash payment upon delivery so that they can keep their shop running, focussing on the store operations.
+The app is designed simply with all key features at hand, and store owners have the opportunity to opt for cash payment upon delivery so that they can keep their shop running, focusing on the store operations.
 The app is accompanied by complementary features for drivers and offers store owners the option to choose their delivery window and plan their inventory accordingly.
 It also includes special alerts for discounts on bulk orders, informing shop owners which quantity results in the lowest price.
 The design was carefully made with the needs of a small family-run business in mind.
 This will allow for growth and add value to small corner stores.
 The goal, of letting the shop owners allocate their precious time for shop operations instead of supply processes, was fully accomplished.

 Succeeding in implementing new supply infrastructure